guardian/editorial-production-metrics/README.md

 ```scala
 "com.gu" %% "editorial-production-metrics-lib" % "x.x"
 ```
 2. Send a post request to the metric's `/api/metric/save` endpoint.
-For example (for an app that is using Circe):
+For example (for an app that is using Circe server side):
 ```scala
 val metricOpt = MetricOpt(
     composerId = Some("some-id"),